Republicanism in the United Kingdom: Effect on royals

-Criticism
+Counter arguments

 National unity

 Monarchists argue that a constitutional monarch with limited powers and a non-partisan nature can provide a focus for national unity, national awards and honours, national institutions, patriotism, and allegiance, as opposed to a president affiliated to a political party.
-British political scientist Vernon Bogdanor suggests that monarchies can play a helpful unifying role in a multinational state, noting that "In Belgium, it is sometimes said that the king is the only Belgian, everyone else being either Fleming or Walloon" and that the British sovereign can belong to all of the UK's constituent countries (England, Scotland, Wales, and Northern Ireland), without belonging to any particular one of them.
+British political scientist Vernon Bogdanor suggests that monarchies can play a helpful unifying role in a multinational state, noting that, "In Belgium, it is sometimes said that the king is the only Belgian, everyone else being either Fleming or Walloon" and that the British sovereign can belong to all of the UK's constituent countries (England, Scotland, Wales, and Northern Ireland), without belonging to any particular one of them.

 Neutrality of the head of state

-Opinion ratings for elected politicians have consistently been far lower than those of the monarch, so some monarchists argue that it's unlikely that a head of state would be as popular as the royals are.
+Opinion ratings for elected politicians have consistently been far lower than those of the monarch, so some monarchists argue it is unlikely that a head of state would be as popular as the royals are.
 Bognador justifies monarchy on the grounds that it provides for a nonpartisan head of state, separate from the head of government, and thus ensures that the highest representative of the country, at home and internationally, does not represent a particular political party, but all people.